FlightControl-Master/MOOSE/docs/Interactive_Debug_Guide.md

 ![](Debugging/DEBUG_debugger.JPG)

-The location of debugger.lua is here on my DCS World installation.
+By example, the location of debugger.lua is here on my DCS World installation PC.

 ### 3.2.
 Modify the MissionScripting.lua file.

-The connect.lua file is a file that contains an explanation of how to modify the MissionScripting.lua.
+The READ.ME file is a file that contains an explanation of how to modify the MissionScripting.lua.

 But for clarity reasons, I've also attached my version of the MissionScripting.lua.